 The default strings on one Gammel Gura is Newtone Heritage 0.12.
 Or regular 0.11 strings that pull only a few kilos more than NH 0.12.

-On lightly built guitars or if you want even softer strings, you can use NH 0.11 sets instead (or even 0.10).
+On lightly built guitars or if you still want softer strings, you can use the NH 0.11 set instead (or even 0.10).
 All sound good, but the volume decreases with thinner strings.
-I have stuck to 0.12 which I think sounds good and feels solid and not too thin.
-Newtone has an online store where you can buy the strings.
-An advantage is that you know that they are newly manufactured and have not been in stock with me.
-Although I have seen sets to sell, I recommend that you buy directly from the manufacturer.
+I'm stuck with 0.12 which I think sounds good and feels solid and not too thin.
+Newtone has a web shop where you can buy the strings.
+I recommend buying directly from the manufacturer.

 Here you will find Newtone Heritage strings to buy